rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 The LCS here is `def`.

-In "ccdegf" , *not all* the characters are adjacent to each other, but they still appear in the same *order*.
+In "ccdegf", *not all* the characters are adjacent to each other, but they still appear in the same *order*.

 Taking a second example with `a = "aacf"` and `b = "abcdef"`: